 What if we could eradicate mosquito-borne illnesses with a simple trick of molecular biology?
-Human-engineered gene drives have been getting a lot of media attention lately because some hope they will allow us to do just that.
+Human-engineered gene drives have been getting a lot of media attention lately because some believe they will allow us to do just that.
 But will gene drives live up to the hype?
-My latest article for the Genetics Society of America addresses this issue.
+My latest feature for the Genetics Society of America addresses this issue.
 I interviewed experts in population genetics to get a better understanding of how gene drives might work in the wild, and what I learned left me with an even stronger appreciation of the power of evolution.

+On March 1st, I was interviewed on the radio program The Graduates, so if you want to listen to me sound extremely awkward discussing my research and outreach activities, you can take a few minutes to listen to that.
 At the moment, I’m writing another feature for the Berkeley Science Review and several more posts for the Genes to Genomes blog, trudging along toward my doctorate . . . and planning my wedding, which is in less than a month.
 Now that I think of it, I need to get back to work!

 A paper crane appears impressively intricate, especially to a novice origami maker struggling with the first creases.
 But fumbling hands and crumpled paper belie a different type of folding expertise.
 Imperceptibly, legions of molecules inside the origami maker’s body constantly confront a much more complex folding task.
 These molecules, called proteins, reliably fold into one out of an enormous number of possible structures in a fraction of the time it takes to make a paper crane.
 With no hands to guide it, each protein molecule must traverse the pathway to its correct shape with superhuman speed and precision.
 And while poor origami technique results in wasted paper at worst, the consequence for failed protein folding can be death.